Xuzhou Jiangsu, China Travel Guide

 A beautifully restored historical canal town, known for its intricate waterways, traditional architecture, and its significance as a site of a major battle during the Sino-Japanese War.

-Beyond Xuzhou's city center, you discover peaceful natural settings for a change of pace.
+Beyond Xuzhou's urban core, you uncover peaceful natural environments for a change of pace.

 Another wetland park in a neighboring county, giving similar opportunities for enjoying nature and birdlife.
-These parks offer a refreshing contrast to historical sites.
+These recreational areas have a refreshing contrast to historical sites.

 The Yellow River Old Course runs through parts of Xuzhou, presenting an unique historical and ecological perspective, demonstrating areas transformed by the river's historical shifts.